 - Interest rates are much lower.
 The general rule of thumb is to look for refinance rates that are a minimum of 1 percentage point lower than your current one, or even more depending on your closing costs.
 You can use Bankrate’s refinance calculator to see if the math works out in your favor.

 - Your credit score has improved significantly.
-If your credit score is much higher than it was when you got your first mortgage, you may qualify for lower rates now, helping you save.
+If your credit score is much higher than it was when you got your first mortgage, you might qualify for lower rates now, helping you save.

 - You’re having trouble keeping up with current payments.
 Your income or cash flow situation can change at any time.
 If you need some breathing room, refinancing can make sense, especially if you qualify for a lower rate.
 However, note that each time you lengthen your loan term, you may end up paying more in interest overall.